 Back in 2016, I went to Dark Canyon as part of my birthday celebration.

-Though I enjoyed the trip, the portion of Dark Canyon where I hiked is noted more for subtle beauty and Ancient Puebloan sites rather than jaw-dropping grandeur.
+Though I enjoyed the trip, the portion of Dark Canyon where I hiked is noted more for subtle beauty and Ancestral Puebloan sites rather than jaw-dropping grandeur.

 The portion of Dark Canyon accessed by another trailhead?
 Ah, well that’s another ball of wax.